 Additionally, ensure that the training program incorporates continuous assessments and feedback to track progress and identify areas for improvement.

 Overcoming challenges in practical skills training

-While practical skills training offers numerous benefits, there are common challenges that organizations may encounter during implementation.
+While practical skills training offers numerous benefits, there are common challenges that organisations may encounter during implementation.

 Common obstacles in skills training

 One common challenge is resistance to change.
 Employees may be reluctant to adopt new practices or technologies.
 It is crucial to address this resistance through effective communication, showcasing the benefits of the training, and providing support and resources to facilitate the transition.

 Another challenge is the availability of resources and time constraints.
 Training programs can be costly, both in terms of financial resources and time away from day-to-day operations.
 Organisations must allocate adequate resources and plan the training effectively to minimise disruptions.

 Solutions and strategies for effective training